 Additional Herbal Remedies for Cortisol Reduction

-Several other herbs may help lower cortisol levels:
+Several other herbs may help lower cortisol levels and improve symptoms of stress and anxiety:

 - Ginseng: May reduce stress and cortisol levels